elzetia/Documentation/README.md

 # Documentation

-> This is the repo for Kad Darem documentation and website !
+> This is the repo for Jump On documentation and website !